GoogleCloudPlatform/cloud-hackathons/hacks/adk-intro/README.md

 ### Description

-Create two new agents, an `resource_monitor_agent` which, should filter the list of resources found by the `resource_scanner_agent`, and stores that into the session store as `idle_resources`.
+Create two new agents, `resource_monitor_agent` which should filter the list of resources found by the `resource_scanner_agent`, and store that into the session store as `idle_resources` using the appropriate schema.
 This agent should return back only the instances that are idle.

 Then create a new sequential agent `orchestrator_agent` that calls the `resource_scanner_agent` and the `resource_monitor_agent` in sequence.
 Once you have created the new agents, update the `root_agent` to be the `orchestrator_agent`.

 > [!NOTE]
 > This is a very basic scenario where we're looking up basic stats and letting the Agent to decide what's idle.
-The power of the LLM based agents is however that they can also detect more advanced patterns (which is beyond the scope of this challenge)
+The power of the LLM based agents is however that they can also detect more advanced patterns based on more complex data (which is beyond the scope of this challenge)

 ### Success Criteria

 - The Agent runs both `resource_scanner_agent` and `resource_monitor_agent` in sequence and updates the session store.
-- The session state contains `gce-dev-lnx-tomcat-001`,  `gce-dev-lnx-tomcat-002` and `gce-sbx-lnx-blob-001` (and their details) for `idle_resources` when prompted to find the idle resources.
+- The session state contains `gce-dev-lnx-tomcat-001`,  `gce-dev-lnx-tomcat-002` and `gce-sbx-lnx-blob-001` (and their details) for `idle_resources` using the correct schema when prompted to find the idle resources.
 - The changes have been pushed to the remote Git repository.

 ### Learning Resources